ninjaguppy/masters-thesis/Journal.md

 document.
 Copied here:

-**QQ*:* Is this necessarily true?
+**QQ:** Is this necessarily true?
 This is very nitpicky, but does the fact that $f$ and $g$ have the same components mean they have the same expression?
 I see how it would make the same function, but I see a potential issue with domain---if they have different domains then they could have different